wingify/vwo-ios-sdk/README.md

 * Response:
 1 pixel image

-# Points to consider while using API
+## Points to consider while using API

 * Trigger l.gif only once per campaign.
 * Trigger c.gif only once per goal, even if the goal is triggered multiple times.
-* If campaign status is EXCLUDED, do not run campaign on this user.
+* If campaign status is EXCLUDED, do not run campaign for this user.
 Pass, current-k, as k={campaign-id:0}
 * If campaign status is equal to PAUSED, pause this campaign.
 * If segment_object is present, handle segmentation conditions.
 Only if user becomes eligible to become part of this campaign, then only make user part of the campaign.